Lüchow

-Lüchow (/de/; Ljauchüw) (Note: Spelled Lgauchi or Lieuschü in older German reference material.) is a city in northeastern Lower Saxony, Germany.
+Lüchow (/de/; Ľauχ́üv) (Note: Spelled Lgauchi or Lieuschü in older German reference material.) is a city in northeastern Lower Saxony, Germany.
 It is the seat of the Samtgemeinde ("collective municipality") Lüchow, and is the capital of the district Lüchow-Dannenberg.
 Situated in the historical region of Wendland, approximately 13 km north of Salzwedel, Lüchow is located on the German Framework Road.

 In Lüchow one can find the Stones Fan Museum.
 The museum is dedicated to the Rolling Stones and was founded in 2011.

 Geography

 The river Jeetzel, a tributary of the Elbe, flows through the city.
 The surrounding landscape was created by glacial action, rising in the west, lower in the east.

-A total of 89 km^{2} are within the limits of the city, which is divided into 24 boroughs:
+A total of 89 km2 are within the limits of the city, which is divided into 24 boroughs: